meija1/heritage-housing-issues/README.md

 ## Credits
 ### Content
 - The project was heavily helped by Walkthrough Project 2-Churnometer by Code Institute, with their custom functions and features for the model and dashboard.
 [Churnometer](https://github.com/Code-Institute-Solutions/churnometer)
-- A lot of common errors was fixed with the help of [Slack](https://app.slack.com/)
+- A lot of common errors were fixed with the help of [Slack](https://app.slack.com/)
 - Most errors and bugs were fixed by finding similar problems on [StackOverflow](https://stackoverflow.com/)

 ### Media